 Statewide Coordinated Campaign

-Statewide coordinated campaigns are campaigns that usually involve working with candidates to get out the vote for people who support the candidates, which can include voters they worked to persuade.
+Statewide coordinated campaigns are campaigns that usually involve working with candidates to get out the vote from people who support the candidates, which can include voters they worked to persuade.

-A stereotype is a belief about a group of people.
-This can be negative or positive assumptions about a group encouraged by our social and institutional surroundings.
-Typically can be debunked through exposure and internalization.
+A stereotype is a belief about a group of people that is encouraged by our social and institutional surroundings.
+These assumptions can be either negative or positive and can typically be debunked through exposure and internalization.

 Story of Now

 A Story of Now is a component of your Story of Self that creates urgency about an issue or campaign and calls voters to action.

 A Story of Self is a personal story that clearly explains your values and why you are taking action.